linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 ## Access Control
 I'm talking about specifically how to authenticate to the cluster API.
 It was a no-brainer to map IAM roles that our team already uses with SSO to Access Entries on the cluster.
 This allows us to go into the terminal, run `assume` (a granted.dev tool) and authenticate to AWS SSO.

+I evaluated IRSA, but there was more effort to integrate with our OIDC provider and we didn't have a need for fine-grained access controls up front.

 RBAC is an area where we have lots of room for improvement.
 For now, it's like giving the whole team root access to the whole cluster.
 Granted it's only our team who has any access, but we still don't follow the principal of least privilege here at this time, partly due to the process requiring manual updates via Helm, etc. No other teams require any level of access to the cluster, so we aren't concerned with taking a tiered approach in this particular situation.